How To Stop Getting Other People's Mail

 4. Talk to the Post Office

-If you’ve done the above and mail for the previous tenant still keeps coming to you, you should take some time to visit the post office directly and discuss the situation with them.
+Another one of the best ways to stop other people's mail from coming to your house is to talk to the post office.
+If you keep getting unwanted mail you should take some time to visit the post office directly and discuss the situation with them.
 It’s possible that nobody was alerted of the situation and that workers at the office are unaware that they’re still sending mail to the wrong recipient.
+You can stop the previous owner's mail from getting delivered by letting the post office know you are the new owner.
 If possible, document some of the incidents in as much detail as possible, including the exact dates on which you’ve received unwanted letters.

 1. Forward It